project802/led-sectional/README.md

 Use WiFiManager to set the Wi-Fi credentials and do connection management instead of manually managing the state.

 Have simple serial port commands to stimulate various functionality for debug and testing.

+Research ways to not manually parse the JSON in chunks